 - Drying the filament in a modified food dehydrator.
-Food dehydrators often contain plastic racks that can be removed to create enough space for a spool of filament.
+Food dehydrators often contain plastic racks that can be removed to create enough space for one or more spools of filament.

 The filament drying temperature varies, depending on the type of filament.
 You want the temperature of the air to be lower than the glass transition temperature of your filament.
 That way, you don’t overheat the filament and cause the filament on the spool to melt together.